Stefal/rtkbase/README.md

 Some bash scripts for a simple gnss base station

-## Usage:
+## Installation:

-+ Connect your gnss receiver to raspberry pi/orange pi/.... with usb or uart.
++ Connect your gnss receiver to raspberry pi/orange pi/.... with usb or uart, and check which com port it uses (ttyS1, ttyAMA0, something else...)

-+ Set your gnss receiver to output raw data
++ Set your gnss receiver to output raw data.
+If you need to use U-center from another computer, you can use `socat`:

+   ``sudo socat tcp-listen:128,reuseaddr /dev/ttyS1,b115200,raw,echo=0``

+   Change the ttyS1 and 115200 value if needed.
+Then you can use a network connection in U-center with the base station ip address and the port n°128.

 + clone [RTKlib](https://github.com/tomojitakasu/RTKLIB/tree/rtklib_2.4.3)